 The Dublin-based credit services company said the enormous breach of T-Mobile US information was a result of its own systems being hacked, rather than T-Mobile's.
 It was tasked with processing credit applications to the company.

-Following the hack, T-Mobile US decided to ditch Experian and replace it with TransUnion's CSID service for ID theft and credit monitoring, The Register found out.
+Following the hack, T-Mobile US decided to ditch Experian and replace it with TransUnion's CSID service for identity theft and credit monitoring, The Register found out.
 It added that, even though the blame is on Experian, T-Mobile's reputation has still taken the hit.

 "Ultimately, T-Mobile's customers aren't going to care where and how the breach occurred – the bottom line is they trusted T-Mobile with their sensitive data and now that trust is broken," Luke Brown, VP at data loss prevention firm Digital Guardian told The Register.